sensu/sensu-docs/content/sensu-go/5.5/api/events.md

 In the following example, querying the `/events/:entity` API returns a list of Sensu events for the `sensu-go-sandbox` entity and a successful HTTP 200 OK response.

 {{< highlight shell >}}
-curl -H "Authorization: Bearer TOKEN" \
+curl -H "Authorization: Bearer $TOKEN" \
 http://127.0.0.1:8080/api/core/v2/namespaces/default/events/sensu-go-sandbox

 HTTP/1.1 200 OK